‘Keep Calm and Let Steve Handle It’ – USAMMDA project manager retires after more than three decades in federal civil service

 |0

-This work, ‘Keep Calm and Let Steve Handle It’ – USAMMDA project manager retires after more than three decades in federal civil service [Image 11 of 11], by Cameron Parks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Keep Calm and Let Steve Handle It’ – USAMMDA project manager retires after more than three decades in federal civil service, by T. T. Parish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘Keep Calm and Let Steve Handle It’ – USAMMDA project manager retires after more than three decades in federal civil service

 LEAVE A COMMENT